Racism in Italy

 The post-war migration from southern Italy towards the more industrialized northern regions engendered a degree of diffidence across the Italian social strata.
 A successive wave of immigration by extracomunitari (non-EU immigrants; the word has strong undertones of rejection) from the late 1980s, gave rise to political movements, such as the Lega Nord, hostile to both the so-called terroni (an Italian slur against southern Italians) and clandestini (illegal immigrants: this word also has a strongly negative connotation of secrecy and criminal behavior) from outside of Western Europe and the areas south of the Mediterranean.

 In 2011, a report by Human Rights Watch pointed to growing indications of a rise in xenophobia within the Italian society.
 A 2017 Pew Research Center survey indicated Italy as the most racist country in western Europe.
 A 2019 survey by Sgw revealed that 55% of the Italian interviewees justified the perpetration of racist acts.
 On the occasion of a European Parliament resolution to condemn structural racism and racially motivated violence in 2020, around half of the Italian members voted against it.
 According to a 2020 YouGov opinion polling, the Italian interviewees claimed that the second most common cause of discrimination practiced in the country lie with racist prejudices.
-A 2020 Eurispes report revealed that 15.6% of Italians contend that the Holocaust never happened, and that 23.9% of the population adhere to the anti-Semitic conspiracy theories which claim that Jews control their economy.
+A 2020 Eurispes report revealed that 15.6% of Italians contend that the Holocaust never happened, and that 23.9% of the population adhere to the antisemitic conspiracy theories which claim that Jews control their economy.
 In April 2020 Nadeesha Uyangoda established the podcast Sulla razza (About Race), which focuses on racism, in particular translating and explaining the vocabulary used in Anglo-American contexts to discuss race.
 This language gap is something that Uyangoda felt was holding back racial discourse in Italy.